 6. Beautiful Dawn Designs

-Of course, I had to add my affiliate program to this list.
+This is the affiliate program for our feminine WordPress themes.
 As a Beautiful Dawn Designs affiliate, you’ll earn a 30% commission for every customer that you refer to our shop.

 Our cookies are good for 60 days, and there is no minimum required for payout.